ITensor/website/docs/book/itensor_basics.md

     T(2,1,3) = 4.56; //not actual ITensor code!!

-The reason one gives the indices along with their values in ITensor is that nothing about the ITensor interface requires knowing the index order.
+The reason the indices are passed along with their values in ITensor is that nothing about the ITensor interface requires knowing the index order.

 If we gave the Index-value pairs such as `j(2)` in a different order,